 Students learned not just how to sketch a gorilla, but how they can help protect the endangered mountain gorillas that live in the nearby forest.

-“It is important to include children in gorilla conservation from a young age and let them know that gorillas need a home and food to survive, just as kids themselves need,” said Ngiramahoro.
+“It is important to include children in gorilla conservation from a young age and let them know that mountain gorillas need a home and food to survive, just as kids themselves need,” said Ngiramahoro.
 “The future of gorilla conservation lies in the hands of these young children.
 They are the next generation of scientists and conservationists, and it is an honor to work with them.”